 - Nice design

-- Not a lot of features available for the price
+- Not a lot of extra features available for the price

-What can you expect from the best turntables under $1000?
+What can you expect from the best turntables under 1000 dollars?

 Well, turntables under $1000 have a lot of aces under their sleeve.
 This is especially true when it comes to those that are the best ones to buy.
 Basically, it all comes down to creating an upscale package of great sound properties, accurate performance, endurance, and design.